Seminar information for providers

 - Additional dates may be added (at no additional cost or application process) to approved seminars during the current year, provided there is no change of instructors or course content.

-The deadline for seminar application for the current ACAC year is May 15, 2020
+The deadline for seminar application is annually on May 15.

 must be submitted.